 This post is Part 1 of the Series: Understanding The Drug Supply Chain Security Act and What it Means for Pharmaceutical Distribution Companies.

-Now, more than 3 years later, although most players in the pharmaceutical industry know about the Drug Supply Chain Security Act and general requirements, the specific details and timing of various phases are still a bit foggy.
+Although most players in the pharmaceutical industry know about the Drug Supply Chain Security Act and its general requirements, the specific details and timing of various phases are still a bit foggy.

-As experts1 in the industry, the FDA have put together many reports, presentations, slide shows etc. available on the topic for review by anyone interested.
+As experts1 in the industry, the FDA has provided many reports, presentations, slide shows etc. available on the topic for review by anyone interested.
 However, many small pharmaceutical distribution businesses do not have the time or bandwidth to stay current with constantly changing regulations.
 To help summarize the DSCSA requirements and what it means to the pharmaceutical distribution industry, we will be writing a series of posts that summarize the important details and current implementation times.